hussnainfareedstack/react-basic-advance-cv/Notes.md

 # Memo - For Functional Components
 <a href="https://youtu.be/7TaBhrnPH78?si=cWmAbzcj5HR2bnFt" target="_blank">Video Explanation</a></br>

-To make functional component a pure component just expert them as "export default React.Memo(FunctionalComp)".
+To make functional component a pure component just export them as "export default React.Memo(FunctionalComp)".
 See file ParentComp.js and MemoComp.js for this.

 # Refs
 <a href="https://youtu.be/FXa9mMTKOu8?si=9lMAm6RjlqXHviyx" target="_blank">Video Explanation</a></br>
-Refs cannot to be attached with functional component.
+Refs cannot be attached with functional component.
 Refs makes possible to directly access the DOM node within the react.
 Lets do a small task access the input field and focus it for typing.
 See RefsDemo.js file.
+## How to create:

-1st way (Refs): In class component constructor call 'createRef()' and assign it to any variable.
-Then attach it to your desired tag via 'ref={}'.
+1st way (Refs): In class component constructor call 'createRef()' and assign it to any variable(Property).
+Then attach it to your desired tag via 'ref={this.Variable}'.
 Now you can handle this tag within react via your 'this.variable = createRef()'

 2nd way (older approach) callback Refs: create a property(variabel) in constructor and assign null.
 Now create a method to set this and assign the parameter element to it.
 Now when you need to use it just check that it is not null and access it via this.cbRef.focus();